CyVerse-learning-materials/foss-2020/getting_started/agenda.rst

       -
     * -
       - 15:00-16:00
-      - The Research Object II: Computational Notebooks in CyVerse
+      - The Research Object II: Computational Notebooks in CyVerse (Tuteja)
       - Connecting your work in CyVerse VICE
       - Learn to create a VICE app
     * -